saarcohen30/GrPR2-CH/README.md

 - PyTorch v2.6.0 (The implementation appears [here](https://github.com/saarcohen30/GrPR2-A/tree/main/grpr2-ch-colab)).
 - PyTorch v1.12.0, which is suitable for environment without support of higher versions of PyTorch (The implementation appears [here](https://github.com/saarcohen30/GrPR2-A/tree/main/grpr2-ch)).

+**Note:** Each framework contains a `requirements.txt` file, which specifies the modules required for its execution on the respective PyTorch version.
+For instance, for the imlementation suitable for PyTorch v2.6.0, the `requirements.txt` file cotains a script which aims at downloading all the modules required for its execution on Google's Colaboratory.

 ## The Cooperative Navigation Task
 In this task of the Particle World environment, `n` agents must cooperate through physical actions to reach a set of $n$ landmarks.
 Agents observe the relative positions of nearest agents and landmarks, and are collectively rewarded based on the proximity of any agent to each landmark.
 In other words, the agents have to "cover" all of the landmarks.
 Further, the agents occupy significant physical space and are penalized when colliding with each other.
 Our agents learn to infer the landmark they must cover, and move there while avoiding other agents.
 Though the environment holds a continuous state space, agents' actions space is discrete, and given by all possible directions of movement for each agent `{up, down, left, right, stay}`.
 Given an interaction graph, we augment this task for enabling local information sharing between neighbors, as outlined subsequently.